Small time Chung-type LIL for L\'{e}vy processes: Main results

 \end{corollary}

 The theorems listed so far manage the transfer between small deviation order and LIL.
-Similarly to Corollary~\ref{cor:sddirectsymmetric}, we can combine them with the main results of \cite{AD09}.
+Similarly to Corollary~\ref{cor:sddirectsymmetric}, we can combine them with the main results of Aurzada and Dereich \cite {AD09}.
 This looks more technical in the present case.
-We give an explanation of the role of the different terms after the result.
+We give an explanation of the role of the different terms after stating the result.